RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - In line 7, the string argument should be your database's password
 - In line 11, replace with the path to your .pfx file

-### Converting Certificates from .key to .pfx Format
+### Converting certificates from .key to .pfx format

 To easily convert a .key certificate to .pfx format use OpenSSL: